Mayank0875/DSA-Problem/Maximum GCD/problem.md

 ## Description

-There are N integers A1, A2, A3 ...
-An, written on the blackboard.
+There are N integers — A₁, A₂, A₃, …, Aₙ — written on a blackboard.
-You will be choosen one of them and replace it with any integer of your choice bewteen 1 to 1e9 (inclusive) possible the same integer originally written.
+You are allowed to choose one of them and replace it with any integer of your choice between 1 and 10⁹ (inclusive).
+The new integer may be the same as the original one.

-Find the Maximum possible greatest common divisior of the N integers on the blackboard after your move.
+Your task is to find the maximum possible greatest common divisor (GCD) of all N integers on the blackboard after making your move.

 ## Examples